Obi256/Cloud-Quest-No-SQL-Database-/README.md

 ### Prerequisites
 Access to the AWS console, Dynamo DB, Github Account (for documentation)

-## Step 1:  open the Aws Console, then navigate to the Dynomo DB service and create a new table.
+## Step 1:  open the Aws Console, navigate to the Dynomo DB service

+Cretae a new table

 In the table details give a table name